viralemergence/PoxHost/README.md

 To run the analysis, you can fork and clone this repository or download the "Tseng2020" folder directly to your local desktop (see *File organization (recommended)*).
 The code is separated into two markdown files, each contained within their corresponding folders: one for the host prediction model – *HostPrediction_Code.Rmd* – and the other for the link prediction model – *LinkPrediction_Code.Rmd*.
 Both markdown files are organized similarly into five parts (see *Code organization*) and draw data from the same source file, *Data_raw.RData*.

 ### File organization (recommended)
-1. Tseng2020 > Host Prediction Model > ...
+1. Tseng2020 > Host Trait Model > ...
-      - HostPrediction_Code.Rmd
+      - HostTraitModel_Code.Rmd
-      - HostPrediction_Code.pdf
+      - HostTraitModel_Code.pdf
-      - Data_raw.RData
+      - PoxHost_RawData.RData
       - MAMMALS.shp (*see NOTES*)
       - Output/ (*see NOTES*)
 2. Tseng 2020 > Link Prediction Model > ...
-      - LinkPrediction_Code.Rmd
+      - LinkPredictionModel_Code.Rmd
-      - LinkPrediction_Code.pdf
+      - LinkPredictionModel_Code.pdf
-      - Data_raw.RData
+      - PoxHost_RawData.RData
       - MAMMALS.shp (*see NOTES*)
       - Output/ (*see NOTES*)